 #

-Lightsong watched the Idris girls’ carriage pull up to the palace, then disappear into its open unloading hallway.
+Lightsong watched his new queen’s carriage pull up to the palace, then disappear into its open unloading hallway.
 He sipped his wine.

 “Well, this has been a pleasant day,” he noted, sitting on his balcony.
-Having had his wine and a bit of time to avoid thinking about things like children without Breath, paintings dedicated to him, and visions in his dreams, he’d begun to feel more like his regular self.
+Having had his wine and a bit of time to avoid thinking about things like children without Breath, he’d begun to feel more like his regular self.

 “You’re that happy to have a queen?”
 Llarimar asked.

-“I’m that happy to have avoided Petitions for the day,” Lightsong said.
-“Sit down and stop looming.
+“I’m that happy to have avoided Petitions for the day.
+Sit down and stop looming.
 You’re giving me a headache.”

 Llarimar raised an eyebrow.
-Lightsong had taken his Breath today.
-It was nearly impossible for him to feel any normal ailment, headache included.
-The priest did sit down, however, on one of the wooden lounging chairs arranged on the balcony.
+It was impossible for a God to feel any normal ailment, headache included.
+However, the priest did sit on one of the balcony’s wooden lounging chairs.
 Two potted palms waved in the wind, and in the distance, Lightsong could see over the Court wall and out to the sea.

 I wonder if I sailed it once, he thought.
 A man of the ocean?
 Is that how I died?
-And, is that why I dreamed of a sailing ship?
+Is that why I dreamed of a sailing ship?

 Llarimar appeared to relax slightly as he sat, and Lightsong smiled to himself as the man removed the bulky mitre from his head.
-Underneath, his dark hair was plastered to his head with sweat.
-He ran his hand through it, leaning forward on the chair, rather than lounging back like Lightsong.
+Underneath, Llarimar’s dark hair was plastered to his head with sweat.
+He ran his hand through it, though he continued to sit forward on the chair, rather than lounging back like Lightsong.

 Llarimar was, like all priests, rather stuffy.
+However, for a priest, he was rather easy to suffer.
+During the first few years, Llarimar had remained stiff and formal all the time.
+Eventually, however, Lightsong had worn him down.

-However, he had been dealing with Lightsong for some time, and was supposedly devout to the religion.
-Lightsong was his God.
-If his God could lounge on the job, then so could he--or, at least, that was what Lightsong thought.
-The opinion was apparently beginning to work it’s way through to Llarimar’s head.
+After all, Lightsong was the God--in his opinion, if he could lounge on the job, then so could his priests.
+The opinion was apparently beginning to work its way through Llarimar’s head.

 “I don’t know, your Excellency,” Llarimar said slowly, rubbing his chin.
 “I don’t like this.”